parnaljoshi/gsh-zebrafish-hackathon/README.md

-# Zebrafish Genomic Safe Harbor Site Identification Hackathon
+# Zebrafish Genomic Safe Harbor Sites Identification Hackathon

 Welcome to the **Zebrafish Genomic Safe Harbor Sites Identification Hackathon**!
 This challenge invites participants to identify potential **genomic safe harbor (GSH) sites** in the **zebrafish genome** using an **integrative omics approach**.